-- 2 cups cooked, cubed chicken (rotisserie chicken works great here)
+- 2 cups cooked chopped chicken rotisserie chicken works great here

-- Cook the pasta to al dente according to the package directions; rinse, drain, and set aside to cool.
+- Cook the pasta to al dente according to the package directions; rinse and drain.

 - Stir together the mayo, hot sauce to taste, ketchup, salt, and black pepper in a large bowl.
-Stir in the chicken, scallion, celery, carrot, cubed sriracha bars, and cooled pasta.
+Stir in the chicken, scallion, celery, carrot, and cheese.